apache/mxnet/docs/tutorials/basic/ndarray.md

 # Introduction to NDArray - Imperative tensor operations on CPU

-In _MXNet_, `NDArray` is the core datastructure for all mathematical computations.
+In _MXNet_, `NDArray` is the core data structure for all mathematical computations.
 An `NDArray` represents a multidimensional, fixed-size homogenous array.
 If you're familiar with the scientific computing python package [NumPy](http://www.numpy.org/), you might notice that `mxnet.ndarray` is similar